Machine Games Duty (MGD) was introduced on 1 February 2013. It replaced Amusement Machine Licence Duty (AMLD).

 If you don't have a licence or permit, HMRC will need details of all the premises that you want to register for.

-Once HMRC has accepted and processed your application, you'll be placed on the MGD register and receive your MGD registration number.
+Once HMRC has accepted and processed your online application, you'll be placed on the MGD register and receive your MGD registration number.
 You'll be able to view it online and a copy will be sent to you in the post.

 If you prefer not to use an online system, you can download the registration form from the HMRC website and send it to HMRC by post.